Our League City, TX car accident attorneys advises you on the steps you need to take in the event of a hit and run accident.

 - Notify your insurer and check in frequently with the police officer assigned to your case.

-Contact Our Webster, TX Hit and Run Accident Attorney
+Contact Our League City, TX Hit and Run Accident Attorney

 At Scott M. Brown & Associates, we can conduct our own investigations to help you identify a hit and run driver so you can get the compensation you are entitled to in a claim.
-To request a consultation, contact our Webster, TX car accident attorneys today.
+To request a consultation, contact our League City, TX car accident attorneys today.